ChorusOne/network-handbook/src/chorus-one/cloud-vs-bare-metal.md

-   For many web applications that are IO-bound anyway, single-core performance is not a decisive factor and cloud vCPUs are more than adequate, but for compute-intensive workloads, being able to pick the optimal CPU model is a clear advantage.
+   For many web applications that are IO-bound anyway, single-core performance is not a decisive factor and cloud vCPUs are more than adequate, but for compute-intensive workloads, having access to the fastest CPU on the market is a clear advantage.
  * **Networked storage is reliable, but at a latency and throughput cost.**
    The fastest durable storage technology available today are SSDs that connect directly to the CPU’s PCI bus: NVMe drives.